bitmash/alipay-api-php/README.md

 ## Usage

 All of this information is to the best of my knowledge, so there may be some inaccurate details here.
 I will continue to update it as I get a better idea of the workflow.
+In both cases you will need to automatically verify that the transaction is authentic by comparing their `sign` with yours that you compute from the response data.
+You also need to verify that the `notify_id` Alipay sends back to your URL is valid by send a `GET` request to `https://mapi.alipay.com/gateway.do?service=notify_verify...`.
+The `notify_id` is set to expire within a minute or so.
+If the transaction is authentic, you will receive a response of `true`; otherwise, it will be `false`.

 ### return_url